 Many people who prepare an AHCD select an agent or multiple agents who can act once they become incapacitated.
 The agent or agents can be loved ones, relatives, physicians, or anyone the principal chooses.
 If the principal’s wishes are unknown, the agent must make decisions in the principal’s best interests and based on the principal’s known personal values.

-If the principal elects not to have these procedures, it may be beneficial for the principal to obtain a Do Not Resuscitate Order (also known as a “DNR” or “Cardiopulmonary Resuscitation Directive”), which can be placed on file with the Wyoming Department of Health’s Office of Emergency Medical Services.
-The Department of Health also operates the Comfort One® program, which provides bracelets notifying E.M.S. personnel of the wearer’s status.
-For more information, see the department’s website at http://health.wyo.gov/sho/comfortone/index.html
+If the principal elects not to have these procedures, it may be beneficial for the principal to obtain a Do Not Resuscitate Order (also known as a “DNR” or “Cardiopulmonary Resuscitation Directive”).

-Unless otherwise provided by the AHCD, the agent can refuse to accept medical care—even over a physician’s objections—to the same extent that the principal could if he or she had capacity.
-There are limited situations in which a health-care provider may decline to comply with an instruction that interferes with his or her conscience or requires medically ineffective health-care or health-care contrary to generally accepted health-care standards.
-A provider who refuses to comply must promptly inform the patent and agent and provide continuing life-sustaining care until the principal can be transferred to another institution.
+Unless otherwise provided by the AHCD, the agent can refuse to accept medical care—even over a physician’s objections—to the same extent that the principal could if he or she had the capacity.
+There are limited situations in which a healthcare provider may decline to comply with an instruction that interferes with his or her conscience or requires medically ineffective health care or health care contrary to generally accepted healthcare standards.
+A provider who refuses to comply must promptly inform the patient and agent and provide continuing life-sustaining care until the principal can be transferred to another institution.

-Often, the AHCD will provide that the agent and health-care professionals not be held liable for good-faith reliance on the AHCD.
-Wyoming law provides that health-care providers are immune from civil or criminal liability for acting in good faith in complying with an apparent agent’s decision to withhold or withdraw treatment, declining to comply based on the provider’s belief that the agent lacks authority, and other circumstances.
+Often, the AHCD will ensure that the agent and healthcare professionals are not held liable for good-faith reliance on the AHCD.
+Wyoming law provides that healthcare providers are immune from civil or criminal liability for acting in good faith in complying with an apparent agent’s decision to withhold or withdraw treatment, declining to comply based on the provider’s belief that the agent lacks authority and other circumstances.

 At any given time, more than 115,000 people are on waiting lists for life-saving or healing organ, eye, or tissue transplants.
 An AHCD can be used to state the signer’s wishes regarding organ donation (also known as anatomical gifts).
-However, if someone desires to be an organ donor, he or she may want to consider putting the designation on his or her driver’s license or ID card or registering with the Donor Alliance, since the AHCD may not be immediately available when a health-care provider needs to determine someone’s donor status.
-We will draft a complimentary AHCD when you establish a Wyoming Trust.
+However, if someone desires to be an organ donor, he or she may want to consider putting the designation on his or her driver’s license or ID card or registering with the Donor Alliance, since the AHCD may not be immediately available when a healthcare provider needs to determine someone’s donor status.

 The other important case in this area is Washington v.
 Glucksberg, which states that a person does not have a constitutional right to receive help from a physician to aid in dying or committing suicide.
 Because of this, it is important to understand that an AHCD does not give an agent the power to euthanize the principal or engage in assisted suicide.